Osteoarthritis in the thumb

 Prevention

-- Vary your work tasks and take regular breaks
+- Varying tasks and taking regular breaks

 - Using ergonomic aids for repetitive movements